Rainwater – Safety

 - Keep the roof clean and clear of leaves including removal of overhanging branches.

-- Screen the inlet and overflow of the tank with a mesh to prevent birds, animals and insects getting in.
+- Screen the inlet and overflow of the tank with fine mesh to prevent birds, animals and insects getting in.

 - A well maintained leaf trap will reduce the amount of organic matter that enters the rainwater tank through the inlet.

 - The tank should be covered to prevent light from reaching the water as it will encourage the growth of algae and bacteria.
-The cover should have a tightly sealed manhole, to allow access to the tank for cleaning and inspection.
+The cover to allow access to the tank for cleaning and inspection should have a tightly sealed manhole.

 - Use only “food grade” plastic pipe and fittings.